 Wi-Fi-only has its practical limitations -- you gotta be near a Wi-Fi hotspot to use it.
 If your phone is carrier unlocked and it supports all the right frequencies (later phones should), then you can buy a local SIM card and install it in your phone.
 Then you'll have a local number, making your phone behave like a local's phone in whatever country you are visiting.
 Or just buy a cheap cell phone in-country and use that for real phone calls.
 Note, in some countries (Italy), you must present national ID or a passport to buy a SIM card or a device that contains a SIM card.

 We were in Italy and Portugal recently and when we landed in Lisbon, I bought a prepaid SIM card for my iPhone that included 30 GB of data at 4G speeds (approx 50 mbps) for €15.
 And that was at the airport no less where stuff usually isn't bargain priced.
 Plans in the rest of Europe are very similar.
 In Italy, we bought 45 GB of hotspot data for €15.
 That was more than enough data to feed an iPhone and two iPads for a month.
 Both of these solutions are limited to data-only.
 So to make a phone call, you'll need "wi-fi calling" enabled or you can use an app like Skype or Viber, both cost about 2 cents a minute for calls into the US -- very cheap.

 Portable Wi-Fi Hotspot

 Another possibility is to purchase (or rent) a portable hotspot device.
 You can rent one online before leaving the US or you can buy one locally when you reach the country you are visiting.
-If your itinerary includes multiple countries then renting a multi-country device before the leaving the US is probably the better option.
+If your itinerary includes multiple countries then renting a multi-country device before leaving the US is probably the better option.